scribe-security/sitemap/README.md

 How to customize the sitemap ?
 ------------------------------

-Once sitemap is enabled for a given site, the sitemap module provides a sitemap index located in `<site>/sitemap.index.xml` linking to different sitemap.xml views that the module provides.
+Once sitemap is enabled for a given site, the sitemap module provides a sitemap index located in `<site>/sitemap.xml` linking to different sitemap-lang.xml views that the module provides.
 This includes sitemaps for each available languages as well as dedicated sitemaps for certain resources.

-Each of the _sitemap.xml_ views lists all resources of type `jnt:page` and `jmix:mainResource`(which we will call _sitemap resources_) for their given subnodes.
+Each of the _sitemap-lang.xml_ views lists all resources of type `jnt:page` and `jmix:mainResource`(which we will call _sitemap resources_) for their given subnodes.
 Sitemap resources can be excluded by enabling _No index_ option for that resource.
-In addition, sitemap resources can also have its own dedicated _sitemap.xml_ view that lists all sitemap resources within that subnode.
-This list will then get added automatically to the main sitemap.index.xml.
+In addition, sitemap resources can also have its own dedicated _sitemap-lang.xml_ view that lists all sitemap resources within that subnode.
+This list will then get added automatically to the main sitemap.xml.
 This is useful for managing the size and organization of available sitemaps.

 Sitemap generation
 ------------------------------

-For each sitemap resource included in the sitemap.xml:
+For each sitemap resource included in the sitemap-lang.xml:

 * Add `<url>` entry with the given URL specified in `<loc>` that is UTF-8 encoded and entity-escaped.
 * Each URL entry will have last modified date `<lastmod>` in W3C format.